ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 - When an access token is used with no key proof, this is a bearer token request.
 This type of request is used only for calls to the RS, and only with access tokens that are not bound to any key as described in {{response-token-single}}.
 - When neither an access token nor key proof are used, this is an unsecured request.
-This type of request is used only for calls to the RS during a discovery phase as described in {{rs-request-without-token}}.
+This type of request is not used in the core protocol of GNAP.

 ## Key Formats {#key-format}